myrounds/rounds/readme.md

 4. `rounds artisan db:seed`

 #### Windows
-1. Install Docker
+1. Install Prerequisites:
+    - Docker
+    - NPM
-2. `./rounds.cmd`
+2. `source ./rounds-win.sh`
 	Open `~/.bashrc` or `~/.zshrc` using any text editor you have Add the following command after the last line: `source ./rounds.sh`
 3. `rounds dev`